WesleyCharlesBlake/parity-eth/README.md

 ## Environments

-We instrument our own custom terraform [modules](modules), which inherits config from the defined module sources, but allows us to set our own variables for PROD and QA.
+We instrument our own custom terraform [modules](modules), which inherits config from the defined module sources, but allows us to set our own variables for PROD and DEV.

-The root config for each environment lives in the corresponding directory [terraform/QA](terraform/QA) or [terraform/PROD](terraform/PROD).
+The root config for each environment lives in the corresponding directory [terraform/DEV](terraform/DEV) or [terraform/PROD](terraform/PROD).
 We then reference the base module in our scripts as shown below:

 ```terraform